 - Cantilevered design.

 - Clamps securely to barrel in front of gas block.

-- Comes complete with screws, 4140 steel clamps, wrench and easy instructions.
+- Includes screws, steel clamps, wrench and easy instructions.

 - Made in U.S.A.